swcarpentry/DEPRECATED-boot-camps/shell/advanced_shell.md

     #!/bin/bash
     wc * | sort -k 3 -n | head -n 1

-cd into the `data` folder.
+cd into the `Python` folder.
 Now enter the command `../smallest`.
 Notice that it says permission denied.
 This happens because we haven't told the shell that this is an executable file.
 If you do `ls -l ../smallest`, it will show you the permissions on the left of the listing.

 Enter the following commands: